pitchumani/activity-tracker/README.md

   - go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest

 * grpcurl - to make grpc service request in human readable JSON like form

+## gRPC Gateway
+1. Build a proxy using grpc-gateway and an existing proto file.
+Only way if there a gRPC service.
+2. Build a REST service, using same proto file.
+And that uses the same implementation as existing gRPC service.
+3. TBD - change gRPC service to answer both REST and gRPC requests

 ## Credits
 Following the [example by Adam Gordon Bell](https://earthly.dev/blog/golang-http/).